rishav21r/Mini-Python-Projects-Collections/csv_to_json/readme.md

 * Adjust the default directory where the JSON file is saved.
 * Extend the script to support additional file formats if needed.

+## Error Handling
+The script includes basic error handling:

+* It shows a warning if the user does not select a CSV or JSON file.
+* Unexpected errors are caught and displayed in a pop-up window.

+## Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License
+This project is open source and available under the [MIT License](LICENSE).